Skip to Recipe

 vegan stuffed peppers with rice recipe

-10 large capia peppers, mint, parsley, organic pomegranate syrup, tomato paste, hot pepper paste, garlic, onion, rice, cumin, paprika, dried mint, black pepper, olive oil, tomato Here are all the ingredients you need.
+10 large capia peppers, fresh mint, flat-leaf parsley, organic pomegranate molasses, tomato paste, hot pepper paste, garlic, onion, medium-grain rice, cumin, paprika, dried mint, black pepper, extra-virgin olive oil, and ripe tomato.
+Buy the freshest peppers you can; wrinkled ones will collapse.
+Choose ripe on-the-vine tomatoes for best flavor.

 Vegan Stuffed Peppers with Rice Recipe